DongheeKang/MLOps_Note/linux_administration.md

     Projects use many inodes, so delete files in projects directory!
 ### file extention
     .a — stands for “archive”, for example, glibc.a, static library .so — stands for “shared object”, shared library

+### Attribute of directory
+    $ lsattr     	: list of attribute
+    $ chattr    	: change of attribute

 ### List the Open File Descriptors in the Current Bash Session

     $ ls -la /proc/$$/fd/      : display the file descriptors of the current bash sessions
     $ lsof  -p $$              : lists information about open files for running processes on the system

     $ lsof -a -d 0-2147483647 -p $$       : -d to specify a range of file descriptors -a to “and” or combine these selections together
 ### Copying files/directories in Linux with Visual Progress

     please have a look rsync command

     $ curl -o /path/to/destination-file file:///path/to/source-file

     if basic commands are already running, like cp, mv, dd, tar or gzip, then can monitor with
     $ progress -M
     $ watch lsof /path/to/destination

 ### permission and owner for directory
 * chmod